 “I am passionate about the multi-generational impact of systemic racism, discrimination, oppression, sexism, and classism particularly on women and people of color.
 I have a strong desire to inform systems and practice settings by privileging the voices of these populations through educational venues and research.” -- Sandra MGee, PhD

 The University of Iowa, School of Social Work has offered the MSW program in Des Moines since 1967, and is fully accredited by the Council on Social Work Education.
-It is administered by the School of Social Work in cooperation with the Division of Continuing Education Center for Credit Programs.
+It is administered by the School of Social Work in cooperation with the Distance and Online Education Programs.

-Both full and part-time MSW programs are available at the Iowa Center for Higher Education.
+Both full and part-time MSW programs are available at the Iowa Center for Higher Education--though due to recent budgetary decisions made by University of Iowa, that facility will be closing and we will move our classes to the John and Mary Pappajohn Education Center in Spring 2019.
 Most required courses are taught by University of Iowa faculty who live in Iowa City or Des Moines.
-Electives and a few required courses are taught by adjunct faculty who are MSW's and are seasoned social work practitioners in the community with reputations for excellence in the content areas in which they teach.
-Some courses are taught via ZOOM, a web based interactive communication system that allows long distance learners to participate in classrooms across the state.
+Electives and a few required courses are taught by adjunct faculty who hold MSW degrees and are seasoned social work practitioners in the community with reputations for excellence in the content areas in which they teach.
+Some courses are taught via ZOOM, a web-based interactive communication system that allows long-distance learners to participate in classrooms across the state.

-Students may complete the entire degree program at the Des Moines center, although they may travel to Iowa City for selected elective courses offered during the summer semester.
+Students may complete the entire degree program at the Des Moines center, although they may travel to the main UI campus in Iowa City for selected elective courses offered during the summer semester.

 The Des Moines program offers students unique opportunities in policy advocacy and access to state government as well as the variety of services available in the state's largest city.
-The urban environment of Des Moines allows for a wide selection of practicum and field placements for students.
+Des Moines is a diverse metropolitan environment, providing a wide range of field and practicum opportunities to students.

 For those without an accredited BA Social Work degree, the MSW program requires 60 semester hours.
 For those with a BA Social Work, the program can be completed in either 41 semester hours (one-year, full-time program; minimum social work GPA of 3.5 and minimum overall GPA of 3.2; BA Social Work earned within last five years) or 48 semester hours.
 To see curriculum matrixes, click here.